squinkylabs/SqHarmony/docs/arpeggiator.md

 In classic reset, reset happens as soon as the reset line goes high.
 Any clocks that come in then or within one millisecond are ignored.
 The implementation in Arpeggiator only resets on the initial edge of the reset line, holding reset high will not keep Arpeggiator in reset (although maybe it should).

 In "Reset mode II", the low to high transition of the reset line does not cause an immediate reset.
 Instead, a reset is queued up, but does not execute until the next clock.
 This way, reset is perfectly synchronized with the clock, and there is no ambiguity about which clocks should be honored or ignored.
-No clocks are ignored in this mode.
+No clocks are ignored in this mode, except of course the clock that is acting as a reset.

 This reset mode is often called "Nord mode" because it is how the original Nord Modular synth handled reset.

 ## Block diagram

 Aside from being nice looking, it may help understand what's going in.
-For one thing, you can see that the not buffer holds all the recent notes/voltages that were input.
+For one thing, you can see that the note buffer holds all the recent notes/voltages that were input.
 And that input of data is controlled only by CV and Gate.
 That is all totally independent of the arpeggiation, which is applied as data is copied from the note buffer to the playback buffer.
 There data is played over and over until something happens to make Arpeggiator copy from the note buffer again.

 You can also see the reset logic only resets the playback buffer, it does not effect the note buffer.
 ![Arpeggiator block diagram](./arpeggiator.svg)